srikarprabhaskandagatla/stock-net/README.md

 # What is Stock Net?
 This is a 2-Tier Toy Stock Trading System, designed with two distinct layers: a front-end tier and a back-end tier.
 Each tier is implemented using microservices.
 The front-end consists of a single microservice that handles all client interactions.
 The back-end is divided into two separate microservices: one for the stock catalog and another for processing stock orders.
 Clients connect to the front-end service to perform buy/sell operations, making this a distributed application.

+# How does it work?
+The system consists of a Front-end service, a Catalog service, and an Order service.

 # Execution Steps
 ### Start the Docker Container